ludicast/ice/README.markdown

 This is the approach taken by [Liquid](http://github.com/tobi/liquid) and some other template systems.
 The advantage of using Ice for this is that you have a rich language at your disposal, as well as being able to provide your own functions that can be exposed to your users.

-Ice builds upon two excellent Gems:

-  * [The Ruby Racer](http://github.com/cowboyd/therubyracer) (written by Charles Lowell).
+Ice builds upon [The Ruby Racer](http://github.com/cowboyd/therubyracer) (written by Charles Lowell).
 This gem lets you use Google's V8 Javascript engine.

+Ice allows you to write your templates in one of two formats.
   * [Eco](https://github.com/sstephenson/ruby-eco) (written by Sam Stephenson).
 This gem allows you to use Coffeescript with HTML in an ERB-ish fashion.
+  * [CoffeeKup](http://coffeekup.org/) (written by Maurice Machado).
+This library uses Coffeescript itself to define your templates in a way reminiscent of Markaby and Haml.

  You can then write Eco templates like:

     <table>
         <tr><th>Name</th><th>Email</th></tr>